Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 \space \space (2)
 $$

-Again, supposing we want no acceleration and neglecting other non linear effects than gravity, our equation
+Again, assuming we want no acceleration and neglecting other non linear effects than gravity, our equation
 becomes:

 $$